umbraco/UmbracoDocs/11/umbraco-cms/reference/configuration/securitysettings.md

 ## User Default Lockout Time In Minutes

-Use this setting to configure the lockout time for Users in the Umbraco backoffice.
+Use this setting to configure how long time a User is locked out of the Umbraco backoffice when a lockout occurs.
 The setting accepts an integer which defines the lockout in minutes.

 The default lockout time for users is 30 days (43200 minutes).

 ## Member Default Lockout Time In Minutes

-Use this setting to configure the lockout time for Members on an Umbraco website.
+Use this setting to configure how long time a Member is locked out of the Umbraco website when a lockout occurs.
 The setting accepts an integer which defines the lockout in minutes.

 The default lockout time for users is 30 days (43200 minutes).